furechan/pydev-toy/README.md

 ```

 This project is exploratory and may be usefull as a template for a custom workflow
-if you are not ready to commit to more involved tool chains
-like `poetry`, `pdm`, `hatch`, etc ...
+if you are not using integrated tool chains like `poetry`, `pdm`, `hatch`, etc ...

 The script can be installed in a global/system python environment and
-used in any projects even if not installed in the project venv.
+used in another project even if is is not installed in the project venv.

-The script will only work with projects that contain a `pyproject.toml`.

 The script uses standard python packaging tools like `build` and `twine` and
 is independent from the project build backend.

-Please note, that some commands like `build` and `publish`
+Please note, that most `pydev` commands
-will run in the active python envirnment (project venv)
+will run in the active python environment (project venv)
-and not necessarily the one where `pydev` was originally installed.
+and not necessarily the environment where `pydev` was originally installed.
-Theses command have required dependencies like `build`, `twine`
+Theses commands have dependencies like `build`, `twine`
 that must be present in the active python environment (project venv).
-You can run `pyenv init` to install these dependencies in the venv.
+You can run `pydev init` to install these dependencies in the active environment.

 ## Usage